vivaldini/RMA/README.md

 gazebo
 ```

-Click in Edit -> Model Editor
+Click on Edit -> Model Editor

 Click in File -> Save as